-The intakes which supply fresh air into the bilge area are located near the floor in the port and starboard aft storage compartments.
+The intakes which supply fresh air into the bilge area are located aft, at the windshield frame base.
 The intakes must remain clear to allow air to enter the bilge area.
 DO NOT drape towels or any items which may not allow air to be drawn in while the bilge blowers are operating.